Boat Maintenance Tips For Winter

 We can all agree that preventative winter maintenance isn’t fun.
 As it signals the end on your boating season and time for some work to begin.
 You can hire a marine mechanic to “winterize” your boat to takes care of the big-ticket items, but it’s expensive.
 However, I like to save some cash by doings the simple tasks beforehand.
-To save you time, effort and money here are my boat maintenance tips for winter.
+To save you time, effort and money here’s this year’s complete care guide to prepare for winter.

 Why Do You Have To Winterize A Boat?

 Boat owners up the North understand all to well the dangers of not winterizing their boats.
 Whereas Southern boats in areas like Florida, Texas or Louisiana, try to roll the dice.
-No matter where you park your boat in the off season, winterizing is vital to prevent freeze damage to your boat.
+Simply put, in the winter excess water and exposure to the adverse weather can lead to expensive damage.
+No matter where you park your vessel in the off season, winterizing is vital to prevent freeze damage to your boat.

 First, check your owner’s manual of the boat and motor for manufacturer’s recommendations.
-If you are new to boat ownership use the help of a friend with experience in winterizing.
+For those of you who are new to boat ownership use the help of a friend with experience in winterizing.

 Inspect Fuel System